shadowcache/Cuki-Artifact-WSS-Estimation/README.md

 bash ./bin/accuracy/msr_ss_mem.sh
 bash ./bin/accuracy/msr_swamp_mem.sh
 ```
 3. After all methods get evaluated, run the following command to get your figure!
-The output figure path will displayed in the cmd:
+The output figure path will be displayed in the cmd:
 ```
 python3 ./plot/plot_msr_accuracy.py
 ```